JoshuaLampert/2025_overset_grid_sub-cell/README.md

 ## Abstract

 Overset grid methods handle complex geometries by overlapping simpler, geometry-fitted grids to cover the original, more complex domain.
-However, ensuring the stability of the procedures used to couple these grids—particularly at high orders—remains a practical and theoretical challenge.
-In this work, we address this gap by developing a discrete counterpart to the recent well-posedness analysis of Kopriva, Gassner, and Nordström for continuous overset domain initial-boundary-value problems (IBVPs).
-To this end, we intro- duce the novel concept of sub-cell summation-by-parts (SBP) operators.
+However, ensuring their stability—particularly at high orders—remains a practical and theoretical challenge.
+In this work, we address this gap by developing a discrete counterpart to the recent well-posedness analysis of Kopriva, Gassner, and Nordström for continuous overset domain initial-boundary-value problems.
+To this end, we introduce the novel concept of sub-cell summation-by- parts (SBP) operators.
 These discrete derivative operators mimic integration by parts at a sub-cell level.
-By exploiting this sub-cell SBP property, we develop provably conservative and energy-stable overset grid methods for stationary meshes, thereby resolving longstanding stability issues in the field.
+By exploiting this sub-cell SBP property, we develop provably conservative and energy-stable overset grid methods, thereby resolving longstanding stability issues in the field.

 ## Numerical experiments